-I take ubiquitous commodities or the detritus of consumer capitalism and subject these products to processes designed to break them down only to reform them afterwards.
+I take ubiquitous commodities or the detritus of consumer capitalism and form ( deform) them into something new.
 These processes result in a practice not confined to a singular medium: my work covers audio, film, painting and sculpture.

 I hope my work also stands as act of political resistance; selecting common commodities to reveal their inner monstrosity, a concealed core, something which is hidden within the logic of late Capitalist re-production.

 For many years – coincidentally or not beginning in the aftermath of the 2008 financial crisis – I was engaged in a practice that broke down various politically charged items, focusing on, and framing these works, as acts of resistance.
 For example, I took the U.K Conservative Party Manifesto and pulped it, breaking down the product and reforming it as a ‘new’ book.
 I collected credit card and mortgage application forms from branches of Royal Bank of Scotland over many, many weeks and pulped these to create new blank sheets of paper.

 My work took an ‘A-political‘ turn mimicking developments in Philosophy (the turn to Object Orientated Ontologies and New Realism) in the following years (perhaps where I was making political work it was in absence of political alternatives and movements to counter dominant modes of Neo-Liberalism).
 There is now a vibrant and resurgent socialist left and feel my now ‘activist art’ is perhaps not needed so much here, especially in the U.K, as proper politics seems a more effective tool rather than political art to initiate change.
 Basically, at the moment, my opinion is that politics proper is the best venue to focus on to deliver positive social or economic change.